aproseto/aproseto/README.md

 I am a Landscape Architecture graduate from the University of Washington.
 I am currently building Security Analyst skills through certifications, projects, labs, and walkthroughs.
 I have an interest in developing skills in technology and enjoy problem solving and technical puzzles.

 ## Objective
-I am a Cybersecurity Junior with a passion for incident response, digital forensics, and phishing analysis.
-I am eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+I am an aspiring Cybersecurity Analyst with a passion for incident response, digital forensics, and phishing analysis.
+I am eager to utilize my phishing analysis and traffic analysis skills, aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]